From Childhood Through College

 Nell Kimbrough

-Pidge Kimbrough
+Mildred Kimbrough

 Her early childhood years were spent in the small unincorporated western North Carolina town of Marble, North Carolina.